 for those affected by the crisis in Syria

-The Hands Up Foundation is an innovative charity which was set up by four British friends.
-United by a sense of sadness at the unfolding crisis in Syria and inspired by our time in Damascus, we want to remind our friends in Syria that they have not been forgotten.
-Hands Up is registered in the UK and raises money and awareness through creative fundraising initiatives, including the Syrian Supper Club, MarmalAid and Singing for Syrians.
+The Hands Up Foundation is a young and innovative charity which was set up by four British friends.
+Inspired by our time in Damascus, we want to remind our friends in Syria that they have not been forgotten.
+For us, ‘Syria’ is the noise, colour and scent of spice souks, the birthplace of modern civilisation and the definition of hospitality.
+The idea behind everything Hands Up does is simple and positive; gather people together, remind them of Syria’s rich culture and do something good.
+Hands Up is registered in England and Wales and raises money and awareness through creative fundraising initiatives, including the Syrian Supper Club, MarmalAid and Singing for Syrians.

 Refugee children in northern Syria raising their hands!

 Hands Up raises money for projects implemented on the ground by partner organisations.
 Where possible these projects are inside Syria and run by Syrians.
 Sustainability forms the basis of all the projects we choose, which is why we focus on funding salaries and long-term work in health and education.
 All projects we fund are monitored regularly and designed to have the maximum impact for those in need.

 We have witnessed first-hand the positive effect of direct aid in Syria and we hope that the Syrians we support will contribute to rebuilding and making their country, once again, a place where people can live in peace.

 It is so easy to feel helpless in the face of Syria’s increasingly brutal and long-lasting conflict, but we all have the power to do something.
 Making sure that people are positively motivated to donate and able to wave the fundraising flag themselves is what our fundraising is all about.